alandmoore/pystump/INSTALL.rst

 PyStump should, in theory, run on any platform that can run Python; in practice, it's developed and tested on Linux (Arch and Debian), and not routinely tested on other platforms.

 It should also, in theory, work with any reasonably standards-compliant browser.
-In practice, it's tested against the Chromium web browser and sometimes Firefox.
-There are some known bugs in Firefox.
+In practice, it's tested against Firefox and sometimes Chromium.

-Before you can run PyStump, you need to install the prerequisites, Python and Flask.
+Before you can run PyStump, you need to install Python and the dependencies listed in requirements.txt

 Python
 ------